aorith/fittest_creature/README.md

 The **old_version/fittest_ship.py** script was just me learning pygame and experimenting with genetic algorithms.

 In **fittest_creature.py** the spawned creatures try to survive, the longer they live the more childs they will have.

-All the creatures have a variable that stores its DNA in the form of an array, each item in the array corresponds to a number from 0 to 1 and is linked to a property or a "phenotype" of the creature.
+All the creatures have an array that stores its DNA, each item in the array corresponds to a number from 0 to 1 and is linked to a property or a "phenotype" of the creature.

-The environment is simple, there is good food, and poison, if a creature eats food it will gain health, if it eats poison it will lose some.
-The values can be changed in the configuration variables in settings.py.
+The environment is simple, there is food, and poison (green vs red circles), if a creature eats food it will gain health, if it eats poison it will lose health.
+Also they lose a health amount overtime.
+The values can be changed in settings.py.

 Creatures spawn with random DNA values, here is an example: